 - Nonoxynols, also known as nonaethylene glycol or polyethylene glycol nonyl phenyl ether and other ingredients ending in -oxynol

 - Poloxamers (polyoxyethlyene, polyoxypropylene block polymers), such as Poloxamer 181

 - Polyethylene glycol (PEG), also listed as polyethylene oxide (PEO) or polyoxyethylene (POE), and compounds with these in the name, like PEG-5 cocoate

 Be careful!
 Ethoxylated ingredients can be hidden behind non-specific ingredients - for example, SLES is often listed as ‘non-ionic surfactant’.
 In order to avoid 1,4-dioxane in your personal care and cleaning products, you should avoid the above ingredient groups and any non-specific ingredients.

 However, EWG rates all ethoxylated ingredients C at best, for moderate concern and potential for health hazards due to the contamination with 1,4-dioxane and ethylene oxide.
-EWG Verified for personal care and cleaning products allows ethoxylated ingredients only if manufacturers can provide proof that the concentration level is below 10 ppm (parts per million).
-They will further restrict ethoxylated ingredients to 1 ppm by January 2021.
+EWG Verified for personal care and cleaning products allow ethoxylated ingredients only if manufacturers can provide proof that the concentration level is below 10 ppm (parts per million).
+They have further restricted ethoxylated ingredients to 1 ppm in 2021.